Mount Baker Highway is a National Forest Scenic Byway that takes you from I-5 at Bellingham to the top of Mount Baker.

 Past Mount Baker there are views down the valley to Baker Lake and Baker River.
 Out that-a-way is also North Cascades Highway, another great motorcycle road.

-A few more photos of the road on the way back down…
+A few more photos of Mount Baker highway on the way back down…

 And a final parting shot at the appropriately named “Picture Lake” just before leaving the ski area.